petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/comparing-publishing-tools.md

 # Comparing Publishing Tools

 Liferay provides two publishing tools for content creation and site building: Publications and Staging.
 Publications is recommended over Staging in nearly all use cases because it provides a superior collaboration experience and greater integration with other Liferay features.
-The one exception is if you need to host your working and production environments on separate servers.
+The one exception is if you must host your working and production environments on separate servers.
 For this you must use Remote Live staging.

 <!-- [$LIFERAY_LEARN_YOUTUBE_URL$]=https://www.youtube.com/embed/xPVWyMrTa3k -->